 The only way to leave Ouranos was to join a voyage, and the chances of joining were slim to nil.
 A voyage lasted a minimum of five years.
 The ships that came back only took on men to replace the ones lost during the trip.
 No one ever voluntarily stayed on Ouranos after becoming a voyager.
-Emmen had wanted to leave the city his entire life.
+Emmen had spent his entire life wanting to leave the city.
 He wanted to see the world below.
 He wanted to discover what his ancestors were afraid of.

 “Hey,” Karin kicked him.
-He finally turned toward her and saw a guard in the market behind them.
+He finally turned toward her and saw a guard walking through the market that occupied the area.
 He quickly scooted away from the ledge and stood before the guard saw him.

 “You have to quit daydreaming Emmen.”

 “You never think of what it would be like down there?”
 He turned back to the edge.
 This time staying safely away from the railing.

 “Why?
 There’s nothing down there but danger and death.”

 “And animals, and insects, and a thousand types of plants.
 A million things we’ve never seen.
 Not to mention fresh water.”

 “A million things that can kill you.
 Besides, there’s fresh water here too.”